atricreations/Electronic-Dice-Roller/README.md

 - Some type of encoding for animations and other effects.
 - PC application to upload configurations.
 - Endless feature creep.

+## License
+Electronic Dice Roller © 2024 by Atricareations is licensed under CC BY-NC 4.0.
+To view a copy of this license, visit https://creativecommons.org/licenses/by-nc/4.0/